clarks6/ball_and_pipe_control/README.md

 ```
 Device is the serial port being used and action is the pwm value that the Q=learning decides to use.
 The string is just used so that the device is getting a string value.
 ### generate_table
 The Generate table file is as the name suggests generating a table.

+### Errors